hermes-org/acceptance_tests/README.md

 * mgr/hermes_test_manager/ipc_hermes - the IPC-9852 Hermes implementation used
 * mgr/hermes_test_manager/test_cases - the actual test cases

 Some test cases can also be executed using pytest e.g., inside Visual Studio Code or from command line

+Using Python
+Create the environment with Python (Ctrl+Alt+P) and then install kivy, pytest and the propietary modules by opening a terminal and typing: pip install kivy pip install pytest pip install .

+--- or ----

+Using Anaconda
 Conda environment for running the code is included.
 Before running the code for the first time, run the following command to create a new environment if you're using any Conda such as Anaconda
 "conda env create -f hermes_github.yaml"